Lavanyah-23/AboutMe/README.md

 ### 🔥 Deep passion
 - To Dive deep and learn new technologies like TypeScrip, GrahQL and vue.js and many more
+- Interested in Cloud Technologies  AWS (Certified Cloud Practitioner) and Azure
 ### ℹ️ More info

 - [LinkedIn](www.linkedin.com/in/lavanyapvl)